lightnap13/8chip/README.md

 **Future goals**
-- Implement instruction decoding
 - Implment all instructions
-- Implement the 2 timers
+- Implement the timers
+- Implement keyboard
+- Implement clock speed to decode instructions
-- Make the project work
+- Debug until project works
 - Make a graphical display instead of a terminal one.